pixelmaid/stepdance_docs/source_doc/readme.md

 2. **Set Up Arduino Programming Environment**:
 Add the Stepdance library to your Arduino IDE or PlatformIO environment.
 The library is compatible with Teensy 4.0 and 4.1 microcontrollers.
 You currently need to install the library as a .zip.

-Download the Stepdance zip file here
+Download the Stepdance zip file [here](https://github.com/pixelmaid/stepdance_docs/blob/main/Stepdance.zip)

 ![](/doc/images/ImportLibraryFromZIPFile.png)

 In the Arduino IDE, navigate to Sketch > Include Library > Add .ZIP Library.
 At the top of the drop down list, select the option to Add .ZIP Library.

 You will be prompted to select the library you would like to add.
 Navigate to the .zip file's location and open it.
-Further details can be found on the [Arduino Docs](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/)
+Further details can be found on the [Arduino Docs](https://docs.arduino.cc/software/ide-v1/tutorials/installing-libraries/).

 3. **Understand the core concepts**:
    - **BlockPorts**: The fundamental communication mechanism between components.
 They route data between different parts of your system.